based2/KB/network/ip_filter.md

 block from any to 82.67.144.95
 # Romania https://www.abuseipdb.com/check/
 block from any to 82.77.166.115
+# SPAM noticias1.juridicas(.)com owa.amberinfrastructure(.)com
+block from any to 82.81.85.0/24
 # SPAM noticias1.juridicas(.)com
 block from any to 82.81.85.250
+# SPAM owa.amberinfrastructure(.)com
+block from any to 82.81.85.253
 # Russia https://www.abuseipdb.com/check/
 block from any to 82.97.241.247
 # https://github.com/avast/ioc/blob/master/FakeUpdate/ClearFake_11_2023.txt ingenieriainsitu[.]com